 Please note: the seminar is SCOPE based.
 The first 'shot' in diagnostics is looking at what is happening with the scope as it takes the guess work away.

 The diagnostician can bring his/her own scope, or our high speed dual channel scopes (ATS

 ) can be used.

 Pre requisite: From our experience we advise that the diagnostician has completed the AED 'Automotive Electronic Diagnostic' 2 day training seminar, regardless achieved level through other training systems or experience!

-After Keegan from Maurice Thomson Motors Ltd T A Auto super Shoppes Te Awamutu. attended the EMS11 training seminar in Ashburton (8 04 2011).
-Jason wrote as comment in the evaluation form that as most value to him was: "In-depth explanation of O2 sensor patterns in relation to other area of engine management."
+After Keegan from Maurice Thomson Motors Ltd T A Auto super Shoppes Te Awamutu. attended the EMS11 training seminar in Rotorua (3 07 2014).
+Keegan wrote as comment in the evaluation form that as most value to him was: "In-depth explanation of O2 sensor patterns in relation to other area of engine management."